+This article originally appeared on VICE UK.
 Jamu is a kind of traditional Indonesian medicine supposedly made from all-natural ingredients.
-It comes in a ready-mix powder, and you can find the stuff in little packets everywhere, all designed to treat a variety of ailments ranging from diabetes to impotence.
+It comes in a ready-made powder, and you can find the stuff in little packets everywhere.
+The powder is designed to treat a variety of ailments, ranging from diabetes to impotence.
 It also reportedly does things that have nothing to do with treating ailments, like vagina tightening.

-Jamu is said to date back some 1,300 years, which is why there are bas-reliefs of jamu drinking scenes carved into the walls of Borobudur Temple from the 8th century.
-A few decades ago jamu was seen as hopelessly old-fashioned, but now it’s experiencing something of a revival in part due to the current Indonesian president, Joko Widodo, who apparently drinks a glass every morning and has done so for the past 17 years.
+Jamu is said to date back some 1,300 years, which is why there are sculptures of jamu drinking scenes carved into the walls of Borobudur Temple from the 8th century.
+A few decades ago, jamu was seen as hopelessly old-fashioned, but now it’s experiencing something of a revival in part due to the current Indonesian President, Joko Widodo, who apparently drinks a glass every morning and has done so for the past 17 years.

 Sari Rapet: The Vagina Tightener

-Yes, I’m going to try a medicine that supposedly shrinks vaginas, and will therefore enhance sexual pleasure.
+Yes, I’m going to try a medicine that supposedly shrinks vaginas, and will, therefore, enhance sexual pleasure.
 Because surely this is every woman’s dream, right?
-And yes, there are some wanky misogynistic overtones about all this but I decide not to think about it.
+And yes, there are some horrible misogynistic overtones about all of this but I decided not to think about it.